Putin owns a Super Bowl ring thanks to a misunderstanding with Patriots owner Robert Kraft

-The New England Patriots are two wins away from what would be their fifth Super Bowl title in 16 years.
+The New England Patriots are, like three other NFL teams, two wins away from a Super Bowl, and what would be their fifth in 16 years.

-For Patriots owner Robert Kraft, however, winning another championship would bring his Super Bowl ring collection only to four, thanks to one of the strangest mishaps in NFL history.
+However, for Patriots owner Robert Kraft, winning another championship would only bring his Super Bowl ring collection to four, thanks to one of the strangest mishaps in NFL history.

-In 2005, Kraft was on a business trip to Russia and visited Russian President Vladimir Putin.
-Kraft, carrying his 2004 Super Bowl ring, showed it to Putin, who apparently tried it on and then took it without giving it back.
+In 2005, Kraft was on a business trip to Russia and visited Vladimir Putin with his associates.
+Kraft, carrying his 2004 Super Bowl ring, showed it to Putin, who apparently tried it on, then took it without giving it back.

 From the sounds of it, Kraft still hasn’t gotten his original ring back.
 In a video the NFL released on Thursday, Kraft relayed the story, saying:

-Kraft had a more colourful description of the events back in 2013, with his saying: “I took out the ring and showed it to [Putin], and he put it on and he goes, ‘I can kill someone with this ring.’
+However, Kraft’s story reportedly changed over the years.
+According to a New York Post report from 2013, Kraft told the crowd at Carnegie Hall’s Medal of Excellence gala, “I took out the ring and showed it to [Putin], and he put it on and he goes, ‘I can kill someone with this ring.’
 I put my hand out and he put it in his pocket, and three KGB guys got around him and walked out.”

-The New York Post reported that when the incident originally happened, the Bush administration had asked Kraft, for the sake of US-Russia relations, to say publicly that he gave the ring to Putin as a gift.

-After Kraft told his updated version of events in 2013, Putin denied stealing the ring or having any memory of meeting Kraft, but he said he would have a replacement ring made for Kraft.
+Kraft said then-President Bush asked him, for the sake of US-Russian relations, to say he gave the ring to Putin as a gift.
+Later, Putin denied stealing the ring or having any memory of meeting Kraft, but said he would have a replacement ring made for Kraft.

 Business Insider Emails & Alerts